Jason-Toh/COVID-Testing-Registration-System/README.md

 # Covid Registration System

-## Disclaimer

-There was a mistake on my commits where I accidentally commit using my personal email address due to setting git config --email as my personal email address.

-I was not aware of this and would like to apologize to the teaching staff.

-tohjason28@gmail.com (Jason) is my personal email address.
-(14 commits)

-jtoh0003@studentmonash.edu is my monash email address.

 ## Design Documents

 The class diagram, design rationale, git contributions and system demonstration are stored inside the Documents folder.